Bullet Journal December Pages

-As you can see from the picture the thickness of the pens are considerably different, hence why I recommend you to get the set.
+As you can see from the picture the thickness of the pens is considerably different, hence why I recommend you to get the set.

 For instance, the small Christmas ornaments on the top of the page would not have all the pretty details with a thicker nib pen.
-For them I used the pigma micron 005 again plus sta metallic brush pen.
+For them, I used the pigma micron 005 again plus a metallic brush pen.
 To learn how to make these ornaments please check my Christmas doodle tutorial here!

 It has an old gold pigment that is not too glittery.
 It does not ghost or bleed through paper.